bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 This will install the necessary Debian repositories and some basic packages to the G1.

-First, enter a chroot on the G1:
+First, enter a chroot on the G1 from your PC, using these commands:

     adb shell
     mkdir /data/mnt